How to increase the feeling of satiety and lose weight (theoretically)?

 Interestingly, there is no fat in that formula.
 Is that correct?
 Theoretically, burning fats with activated omega oxidation can create succinate from dicarboxylic fatty acids, malate from it, oxaloacetate from malate, and glucose from oxaloacetate.
 But it's quite a bumpy ride after a few days of fasting or using MCT oils.
 So we will consider this path as negligible.
 Fat simply does not contribute to glycogen storage.

 Must not activate DNL, period.
 So it would be ideal to eat less fat, but keep the same amount of carbohydrates as before.
 Keep the same DNL activity.
 That's the same case as with caloric restriction!
 It should work, and we have studies that show it does.
 Fats will be replenished from our own reserves in the same amount as they were burned from food until then.
-But it doesn't work in the long term, it's probably caused by a higher level of insulin than needed, or by a change in the composition of burned fats, as much our own fat as needed is never replenished.
+But it doesn't work in the long term, it's probably caused by a higher level of insulin than needed, or by a change in the composition of burned fats, as much our own fat as needed is never released.
 Restriction of fat consumption will gradually force us to increase our consumption of carbohydrates and increase the activity of the DNL pathway.

 We have to involve a helper, acetate or vinegar.